 We call this ratio “Metabolic Safety Margin” (MSM), and we propose using it as a metric to evaluate tree vulnerability to stress and recovery capacity (Fig. 1).
 This metric may serve as a proxy for changes in NSC age composition or turnover time, helping assess the metabolic health of adult trees.

-Figure 1: Theoretical relationship between the NSC mean age and the NSC transit time.
+Figure 1: Theoretical relationship between the NSC mean age and the NSC transit time evaluated as the mean age of carbon in the CO2 efflux from stems.
 Darker colors show a closer proximity to the 1:1 line which indicates a faster NSC turnover time

 Estimates of the metabolic safety margin